Resources Germany Related

 Ilmenau (Thuringia)

-Mark №·1033 is of course not a Henneberg mark but quite obviously one from Zeh, Scherzer & Co..
+Mark №·1033 is of course not a Henneberg mark, but quite obviously one from Zeh, Scherzer & Co.
+(Rehau, Bavaria).

 Kirchenlamitz (Bavaria)

-Mark №·1134 of Rudolf Wächter is claimed to have been used from 1893 onwards, which is pure nonsense as the mark clearly states "Bavaria".
+Mark №·1134 for Rudolf Wächter is said to have been used from 1893, which is pure nonsense as the mark clearly states "Bavaria".
 The original decoration studio was located in Hüttensteinach (Thuringia) until 1913.
-Wächter then moved his business to Kirchenlamitz in Bavaria and teamed up with Erhard Fürbringer.
-The correct info therefore is that the shown mark was used 1914-1939, only the basic "R.W." initials were used previously.
+Wächter then moved his business to Kirchenlamitz in Bavaria and joined forces with Erhard Fürbringer.
+The correct information is therefore that the mark shown was in use from 1914-1939, only the basic initials "R.W." were used earlier.

 Kronach (Bavaria)

-Mark shown as Martha Budich is actually long proven to be that of Karl Klette.
+Mark №·1274 shown as Martha Budich has long been proven to be that of Karl Klette.

 Kronach (Bavaria)

-Roentgen for some reason did not include an entry for the business of Oechsler & Andechser.
+For some reason, Roentgen did not include an entry for Oechsler & Andechser.

 Kronach (Bavaria)

-The founding year of the R.&E. Pech company is wrong: the factory was the successor of the Gebrüder Kühnlenz which had been established in 1884 and was sold to R.&E. Pech in 1929, hence they started production in 1930 (and not in 1830).
+The year of foundation of R.&E. Pech is wrong: the factory was the successor of Gebrüder Kühnlenz, which was founded in 1884 and sold to R.&E. Pech in 1929, so production started in 1930 and not, as was claimed, in 1830.

 Krummennaab (Bavaria)